7hat3eird0ne/Word-Index-2/README.md

 - q
     - Quits the program
 - r
-    - Loads a JSON file a sets the character set to its contents
+    - Loads a JSON file and sets the character set to its contents
 - f
     - Translates a string into an index
 - b